Kobe Bryant Net Worth

 He also earned approximately $350 million from endorsements for a total of $680 million in NBA career earnings.
 During his final year in the NBA, Kobe earned $25 million.
-His most notably endorsements include Nike, Sprite, McDonald's, Turkish Airlines Lenovo, Hublot and Panini.
+His most notable endorsements include Nike, Sprite, McDonald's, Turkish Airlines Lenovo, Hublot and Panini.
 Kobe's popularity in China enabled him to sign lucrative Chinese-specific endorsement deals with companies including Alibaba, Sina.com and Mercedes Benz.

 He was signed to Adidas for the first years of his career.
 His Adidas contract, which was signed before the 1996 season, was worth $48 million over six years.

 Many of Kobe's endorsement deals were canceled in the wake of his sexual assault allegations in 2003.
 A notabley exception was Nike which that same year signed him to a 4-year deal that paid $10 million per year.
 Interestingly, Nike did not use Kobe in any sponsorship works for two years.

 Endorsement deals eventually returned in full-force.

 BodyArmour Investment: In March 2014, Kobe purchased a 10% equity stake in sports drink BodyArmour for $6 million.
 The company generated $400 million in 2018.
 In August 2018, Coca Cola purchased a stake in BodyArmor that valued the company as a whole at $2 billion.
 That meant Kobe's $6 million investment was worth $200 million, on paper, before taxes.
 Coca-Cola eventually earned an additional 15% equity stake after taking over bottling and distribution.